Shaishab10/Appiontment_Scheduling_Web_Automation_Cypress/README.md

 # <div align=center> Appiontment Scheduling Web Automation with Cypress </div>

-### <div align=center> In this repository, Cypress used to automate the appointment scheduling on a Katalon demo site.
+### <div align=center> In this repository, Cypress used to automated the appointment scheduling on a Katalon demo site.

 ### Tools & Technology used: